casdoor/casdoor-website/docs/provider/sms/alibabaCloud.md

 ---
 title: Alibaba Cloud
-description: Using Alibaba Cloud as a SMS provider for Casdoor
+description: Using Alibaba Cloud as an SMS provider for Casdoor
 keywords: [Alibaba Cloud, SMS, provider]
 authors: [UsherFall]
 ---

-## Fill the necessary information in Casdoor
+## Fill in the necessary information in Casdoor

-There are four required fields. `Client ID`, `Client secret`, `Sign Name`, `Template code`.
-The relationship corresponding to the Alibaba Cloud account is as follows:
+There are four required fields: `Client ID`, `Client secret`, `Sign Name`, and `Template code`.
+The corresponding relationship with the Alibaba Cloud account is as follows:

 | Name          | Name in Alibaba  | is required |
 |---------------|------------------|------------|